 Sala delle Colonne was designed in 1677 for Cardinal Francesco Barberini and its walls were painted by Michelangelo Marulli.
 During the late XIXth century the heirs of the Barberini began to sell parts of their properties and collections which included many ancient books in addition to paintings and statues.
-In 1949 the palace was bought by the Italian State and a section of the building, including Sala della Balconata, was assigned to the Army Officers' Club.
-In 2015 their premises were partly moved to a separate building was assigned to the Club and the halls they occupied on the first floor will allow for a better display of the exhibits of Galleria Nazionale d'Arte Antica di Palazzo Barberini.
+In 1949 the palace was bought by the Italian State and a section of it, including Sala della Balconata, was assigned to the Army Officers' Club.
+In 2015 a separate building was assigned to the Club and the halls they occupied were used for a better display of the exhibits of Galleria Nazionale d'Arte Antica di Palazzo Barberini.

 Galleria Nazionale d'Arte Antica di Palazzo Barberini: (left) King Henry VIII of England (aged 49) by Hans Holbein the Younger; (right) Portrait of a Young Woman by Raphael (aka La Fornarina, the baker's daughter, Raphael's model and mistress)